 - Top batter by sprinkling defrosted berries and 1 tablespoon sugar evenly over the batter.

 - Bake the cobbler 50-60 minutes until fruit is bubbly and batter browns.
+Turn oven and lid a quarter turn in opposite directions every 15 minutes for even baking.

 - Let cobbler cool a bit before serving warm.
 It is also good if you want to add some vanilla ice cream or whipped cream on top.